-Select <Enable> from the drop-down menu to enable audio recording with videos into the microSD card.
+Select <Enable> from the drop-down menu to enable audio recording with videos into the SD card or the NAS.

 NOTE: If the chosen bit rate is not compatible with the player, there will only be noise instead of audio during playback.